Eman-Ismaeil/Vehicle_Control_System_C/README.md

 d.
 Set the engine temperature (Engine Temperature Sensor)

-5)Based on the input from the user whether b or c or d some calculations are made in each of them
+5)Based on the input from the user whether b or c or d some calculations are made in each of them,
 He has to select the three options so that to be able to adjust the room temperature ,engine temperature, vehicle speed, AC state, engine and engine controller state

 or to “Turn off the vehicle engine” and then He will go back to Requirement 1 again